Minimally Invasive Spinal Surgery for Patients in Hampton, Newport News, Williamsburg, & Surrounding VA Areas

 Minimally invasive spinal surgery can sometimes provide the back pain relief that has continually eluded a patient, even though he or she has tried multiple conservative treatment approaches over the course of several weeks or months.
 Non-surgical options like physical therapy and medication are often highly effective for symptom management; however, some patients require surgical intervention to address the underlying cause of the discomfort.
 The orthopaedic specialists at Tidewater Orthopaedics offer a full range of surgical and non-operative treatments designed to address severe and chronic back pain.
 We see patients from Hampton, Williamsburg, and Newport News, and the surrounding areas in Virginia.

 Patients from the Hampton Roads area and beyond come to Tidewater Orthopaedics for advanced and personalized treatment of their spinal injuries, conditions, and pain.
-Our board-certified, fellowship-trained spine surgeon, Dr. Jonathan Mason, always emphasizes the most conservative approach possible when evaluating and recommending a patient’s treatment plan.
+Our board-certified (American Board of Orthopaedic Surgery), fellowship-trained (American Academy of Orthopaedic Surgeons) spine surgeon, Dr. Jonathan Mason, always emphasizes the most conservative approach possible when evaluating and recommending a patient’s treatment plan.
 When making that determination, Dr. Mason always considers an important question up front: Can the patient be helped by surgery?

 Before advising a patient to consider minimally invasive spinal surgery, Dr. Mason will confirm that:

 - The pain will likely be relieved only through surgical intervention